getodk/docs/docs/collect-offline-maps.rst

 Typically, a project manager prepares offline layers for a project and then either sends them out to all Collect users to import or does the import for all devices.
 This section includes the minimal steps needed for this typical usage.
 For more details, see the sections below.

 #. :ref:`Prepare your MBTiles <getting-map-tiles>` files.
 #.
 Send the MBTiles file(s) to the device(s) you want to use them on.
-You could use a file sharing service like Google Drive or Dropbox, send with `Quick Share <https://support.google.com/android/answer/9286773?hl=en>`_, or send with a service like WhatsApp or email.
+You could use a file sharing service like Google Drive or Dropbox, send device-to-device with `Quick Share <https://support.google.com/android/answer/9286773?hl=en>`_, or send with a service like WhatsApp or email.
 #.
 Download the MBTiles file to the device (for Google Drive, you could skip this step and import directly in the next step).
 #.
 Go to Collect's :ref:`offline layer settings <reference-layer-settings>` and add your file(s) from the device storage or from Google Drive.
 #.
 Select the offline layer to use.